prjseal/IISExpress-Builder/README.md

 ## How to use the tool?

 1. Open Visual Studio and run your website in IIS Express.
-This ensures you have a .vs folder and an applicationhost.config file.
+This ensures you have a `.vs` folder and an `applicationhost.config` file in its subdirectories.
-Your site will be running with a localhost and port number by default.
+Your site will be running with a localhost and port number address by default.

 ## Site A
 ![Site A Frontend Before](/images/site-a-frontend-before.png)